senzing-garage/senzing-listener/README.md

 mvn install
 ```

-## Creating applications.
+## Creating applications

 There are 3 steps needed for creating an application around the Senzing Listener framework.

 1. Generate a consumer that interacts with RabbitMQ or SQS.

     This is done with a factory class, `MessageConsumerFactory`.
 The Method is

     ```console
     MessageConsumer generateMessageConsumer(ConsumerType consumerType, String config)